KevinLong-Math/KevinLong-Math/README.md

 Hi, I’m @KevinLong-Math
 I’m interested in ...
-Machine learning, Data Science, Pure and Applied math I’m currently learning ...
-Machine Learning, Google Cloud Platform.
-I’m looking to collaborate on ...
-Anything relating to Pure and Applied math and Machine Learning How to reach me ... email is kevlong@ucdavis.edu
+Data Science, Pure and Applied math I’m currently learning ...
+Statistics and Data Science I’m looking to collaborate on ...
+Anything relating to Data Science How to reach me ... email is kevlong@ucdavis.edu

 <!---